WA Hernia · Dr Stephen Watson

 Meet Dr Stephen Watson

-Dr Stephen Watson is a Fellow of the Royal Australasian College of Surgeons (FRACS) and a member of the Australian and New Zealand Hernia Society.
-He has practised general and laparoscopic surgery in Western Australia since 1999, with a special interest in hernia repair.
-At consultation, Dr Watson personally reviews you, plans your surgery, and follows up with you afterwards.
+Dr Stephen Watson is a specialist general surgeon — a Fellow of the Royal Australasian College of Surgeons (FRACS) registered with AHPRA as a Specialist in General Surgery.
+He has practised in Western Australia since 1999 and is a member of the Australian and New Zealand Hernia Society, a professional body for surgeons who focus their practice on hernia repair.
+At consultation, Dr Watson personally reviews you, performs your surgery, and follows up with you afterwards.

 More about Dr Watson